Aameer/aameer.github.io/_posts/2015-01-13-lean-startup.markdown

 * most important loop of all the loops; Build-Measure-Learn feedback loop,

-* innovation accounting, a quantitative approach that allows us to see whether our engine-tuning efforts are bearing fruitful.
+* innovation accounting is a quantitative approach that allows us to see whether our engine-tuning efforts are bearing fruit.

 * There are any number of famous entrepreneurs who made millions because they seemed to be in the right place at the right time.
 However, for every successful entrepreneur who was in the right place in the right time, there are many more who were there, too, in that right place at the right time but still managed to fail.

 * A startup’s earliest strategic plans are likely to be hunch- or intuition-guided, and that is a good thing.
 To translate those instincts into data, entrepreneurs must, in Steve Blank’s famous phrase, “get out of the building” and start learning.

-* GENCHI GEMBUTSU, thats how important this phrase is -The importance of basing strategic decisions on rsthand understanding of customers-go and see for yourself.So Jeffrey Liker-Toyota Way "it is unacceptable to take anything for granted or to rely on the reports of others".get a tatoo of GENCHI GEMBUTSU, thats how important this phrase is.
+* GENCHI GEMBUTSU-The importance of basing strategic decisions on rsthand understanding of customers-go and see for yourself.So Jeffrey Liker-Toyota Way "it is unacceptable to take anything for granted or to rely on the reports of others".Get a tatoo of GENCHI GEMBUTSU, thats how important this phrase is.

-* Yuji Yokoya-Sienna minivan for the 2004 model year The goal of such early contact with customers is not to gain definitive answers.
+* Yuji Yokoya-Sienna -The goal of early contact with customers is not to gain definitive answers.
 Instead, it is to clarify at a basic, coarse level that we understand our potential customer and what problems they have.- With that understanding, we can craft a customer archetype

 * Lean User Experience (Lean UX)-Recognize that the customer archetype is a hypothesis, not a fact.
 The customer profile should be considered provisional until the strategy has shown via validated learning that we can serve this type of customer in a sustainable way

 * customers don’t really know what they want

 * early adopters.
 These people are a special breed of customer.
-They accept—in fact prefer—an 80 percent solution; you don’t need a perfect solution to capture their interest
+They accept—in fact prefer—an 80 percent solution; you don’t need a perfect solution to capture their interest.
 Google’s original search engine could answer queries about specialized topics such as Stanford University and the Linux operating system, but it would be years before it could “organize the world’s information.”
 However, this did not stop early adopters from singing its praises.

 * MVP feels a little dangerous—in a good way—since many of us have always been perfectionists.

 * When in doubt, simplify

-* dont forget W. Edwards Deming’s famous dictum that the customer is the most important part of the production process
+* Don't forget W. Edwards Deming’s famous dictum that the customer is the most important part of the production process

 * Six Sigma, lean manufacturing, design thinking, extreme programming, and the software craftsmanship movement is in fashion

 * If we do not know who the customer is, we do not know what quality is take IMVU "teleportation" as an example.
 I wont spoil this point for you so read the book.

-* take one of your ideas (one of your lesser insights, perhaps), nd the name of the relevant product manager at an established company who has responsibility for that area, and try to get that company to steal your idea.
+* Stealth mode is not needed most of the time- Take one of your ideas (one of your lesser insights, perhaps), and the name of the relevant product manager at an established company who has responsibility for that area, and try to get that company to steal your idea.
 Call them up, write them a memo, send them a press release—go ahead, try it.
 The truth is that most managers in most companies are already overwhelmed with good ideas.

 * You have to commit to a locked-in agreement—ahead of time—that no matter what comes of testing the MVP, you will not give up hope

-* disciplined, systematic approach to guring out if we’re making progress and discovering if we’re actually achieving validated learning.
+* Disciplined, systematic approach to guring out if we’re making progress and discovering if we’re actually achieving validated learning.
 Eric calls this system innovation accounting, an alternative to traditional accounting designed specifically for startups.

-* traditional numbers used to judge startups “vanity metrics,” and innovation accounting requires us to avoid the temptation to use them.
+* Traditional numbers used to judge startups “vanity metrics,” and innovation accounting requires us to avoid the temptation to use them.

 * Cohorts and Split-tests(A/B testing) and customer segment pivot is at the heart of startups success.

-* remaining cash in the bank divided by the monthly burn rate, or net drain on that account balance
+* Startup lifetime to pivot can be calculated by this formula- Remaining cash in the bank divided by the monthly burn rate, or net drain on that account balance

 * product development should be more productive.
 Whenever you hear this, consider a pivot.